 While there are lots of brands you could try, we like Optimum Nutrition Micronized Creatine.

 “Electrolytes.”
 It’s a buzzword favorite for marketers and sports enthusiasts alike.

 Electrolytes are minerals in the body that are essential to maintaining proper functions.

-You need electrolytes to avoid muscle cramping, fatigue, dehydration, and other similarly painful problems.
+You need electrolytes to cure or prevent ailments such as muscle cramping, fatigue, dehydration, and other similarly painful problems.

 You lose electrolytes through sweat—and you likely sweat a lot during endurance training.

 Don’t worry, though: you can restore your electrolyte balance through several cardio supplements:

 Keep up your electrolytes to keep performing at your best!